-The Council may not publish any promotional material relating to a referendum within a period of 28 days prior to the referendum polling date in terms of section 125 of the Political Parties, Elections and Referendums Act 2000.
+The Council may not publish any promotional material relating to a referendum within a period of 28 days prior to the referendum polling date in terms of the Political Parties, Elections and Referendums Act 2000.
 This restriction is on all material regardless of political content or neutrality.